 The site was named after that other Pasadena, when it was founded

 in 1893.
 Galvestonian John H. Burnett likened the lush semi-tropical

-vegetation to that of California and since he was platting the town, he also had
+vegetation to that of California and since he was platting the town,

-arrived and the town developed along agricultural
+and Northern Railroad arrived and the town developed along agricultural

 lines - industry and oil were in the (near) future.

 After the Great